What does Liberalization and Unbundling of Energy Markets mean?

 Liberalization and the Energy Transition

-The German Agency for Renewable Energy was able to identify links between the opening of the electricity market and the increase in the share of renewable energies.
+The German Agency for Renewable Energy was able to identify links between the opening of the electricity market and the increase in the share of renewable energie.
 With liberalization, consumers are now free to choose their electricity supplier and the number of electricity suppliers has increased significantly as a result.
 The AEE explains this correlation by saying that the dissolution of the old monopolies in the energy industry, which often rely on fossil fuel-based energy production, has paved the way for more innovative and environmentally friendly companies